Back to All Posts

 A skin flap retains some of its original vascular connections but is repositioned over a defect.
 Flaps used in breast reconstruction, head and neck cancer surgery, and diabetic foot repair all face the same challenge: fragile, newly established circulation that can fail under stress.

+A graft or flap becomes "compromised" when circulation to the tissue is insufficient, swelling blocks oxygen delivery, infection overwhelms the healing tissue, or the wound bed has poor vascularity (such as in irradiated tissue).
 Signs of compromise include pallor, cyanosis, blistering, slow capillary refill, or frank necrosis at the graft margins.
 When these signs appear, the window to intervene is narrow.

 Why Skin Grafts and Flaps Fail